MegaManSec/JoshuaHu/_posts/2023-02-21-attacking-a-ten-year-old-jenkins-server.md

 I made a patch to add an optional variable that instructs the module to use a specific directory for the secrets, [metasploit-framework/pull/17681](https://github.com/rapid7/metasploit-framework/pull/17681).

-Then, I ran into more trouble:
+Then, I ran into more trouble:sh
 ```
 [-] Post failed: NoMethodError undefined method `empty?' for nil:NilClass
 [-] Call stack: